After 11 years, it's safe to say it has.

 Snyder and Broegh, who attends the Salt Lake Performing Arts School in Salt Lake City, said learning the steps to the new tarantella proved challenging.

 "Since this is essentially a new piece in 'The Nutcracker,' there weren't others who had danced it before," Broegh said.
-"There were no videos or recordings, so we couldn't see how it was supposed to be done.

 That meant Broegh and Snyder had to literally step into the piece and make it their own.